Year 2000 problem: Opposing view

 The contrary view asserts that there were no, or very few, critical problems to begin with.
 This view also asserts that there would have been only a few minor mistakes and that a "fix on failure" approach would have been the most efficient and cost-effective way to solve these problems as they occurred.

 International Data Corporation estimated that the US might have wasted $40 billion.

 Skeptics of the need for a massive effort pointed to the absence of Y2K-related problems occurring before 1 January 2000, even though the 2000 financial year commenced in 1999 in many jurisdictions, and a wide range of forward-looking calculations involved dates in 2000 and later years.
 Estimates undertaken in the leadup to 2000 suggested that around 25% of all problems should have occurred before 2000.
 Critics of large-scale remediation argued during 1999 that the absence of significant reported problems in non-compliant small firms was evidence that there had been, and would be, no serious problems needing to be fixed in any firm, and that the scale of the problem had therefore been severely overestimated.

 Countries such as South Korea, Italy, and Russia invested little to nothing in Y2K remediation, yet had the same negligible Y2K problems as countries that spent enormous sums of money.
 Western countries anticipated such severe problems in Russia that many issued travel advisories and evacuated non-essential staff.

 Critics also cite the lack of Y2K-related problems in schools, many of which undertook little or no remediation effort.
 By 1 September 1999, only 28% of US schools had achieved compliance for mission critical systems, and a government report predicted that "Y2K failures could very well plague the computers used by schools to manage payrolls, student records, online curricula, and building safety systems".

 Similarly, there were few Y2K-related problems in an estimated 1.5 million small businesses that undertook no remediation effort.
 On 3 January 2000 (the first weekday of the year), the Small Business Administration received an estimated 40 calls from businesses with computer issues, similar to the average.
 None of the problems were critical.

 Legacy

 The 2024 CrowdStrike incident, a global IT system outage, was compared to the Y2K bug by several news outlets, recalling fears surrounding it due to its scale and impact.

 There was also an incident in 2022 with Honda and Acura model year 2004-2012 cars equipped with a screen, having all the car clocks roll back to 2002.

+Y2K was also the subject of the "Life's a Glitch, Then You Die" segment in the Simpsons episode "Treehouse of Horror X".

+Some commentators afterwards accused the software industry of scaremongering, while remediation engineers argued that the absence of failures was evidence the work had succeeded.